- We support the research needs of current LSU faculty, staff, students, and emeritus faculty.

 - Loss of access within 30 days of delivery, contact Interlibrary Loan Services for renewed access through original request: firstname.lastname@example.org; please do not submit a new request if it is within 30 days of delivery of the original material.

-- For loan material (such as book or microform) owned by Middleton Library, please submit an ILLiad Request Form.
+- For loan material (such as book or microform) owned by LSU Library, please submit an ILLiad Request Form.

 - If the material is an article or book chapter not owned by LSU or owned by LSU in paper format only, please fill out an ILLiad Request Form.
 Electronic format items should be accessible through the LSU Libraries’ Online Catalog.
 Note: LSU Veterinary Medicine (SVM) electronic material is only accessible off campus by LSU Vet Med students; DE users can request these items through the Interlibrary Loan Services Department (additional info below).